Conrad Murray

-Conrad Robert Murray (born February 19, 1953) is a Grenadian-Trinidadian-American physician and convicted felon.
-He was the personal doctor of Michael Jackson on the day of his death in 2009.
-In 2011, Murray was convicted of involuntary manslaughter in Jackson's death for having inadvertently overdosed him with a powerful surgical anesthetic, propofol, which was being improperly used as a bedtime sleep agent.
+Conrad Robert Murray (born February 19, 1953) is a Grenadian-born American former physician who was convicted for his role in the death of American singer and dancer Michael Jackson.
+He was the personal doctor of Jackson on the day of the singer's death in 2009.
+In 2011, during People v.
+Murray, Murray was convicted of involuntary manslaughter in Jackson's death for having inadvertently overdosed him with the surgical anesthetic propofol, which was being improperly used as a bedtime sleep agent.
 Murray served just under two years out of his original four-year prison sentence.
-He released a memoir, This Is It! in 2016.
+He released a memoir titled This Is It! in 2016.

 Early life

-Conrad Robert Murray was born on February 19, 1953, and was raised by his maternal grandparents, who were farmers in Grenada.
+Conrad Robert Murray was born on February 19th, 1953, and was raised by his maternal grandparents, who were farmers in Grenada.
 He later joined his mother, Milta, in Trinidad and Tobago when he was seven years old.
 He grew up poor in Port of Spain, the capital of Trinidad and Tobago.
 He did not meet his father, Rawle Andrew Sr., also a physician, until he was 25.
 Andrew, who died in 2001, was devoted to providing medical services to the poor.
 Murray finished high school and worked as a volunteer elementary school teacher in Trinidad.
 After teaching, he worked as a customs clerk and insurance underwriter to save up for college tuition.

 Education

 In 1973, Murray moved to Houston, Texas, where his father worked, to attend Texas Southern University, and graduated magna cum laude with a degree in pre-med and biological sciences.
 Murray continued his education at Meharry Medical College, in Nashville, Tennessee, the same school his father attended, and the first medical school in the Southern United States for African Americans.
 He began his internal medicine residency at the Mayo Clinic in Rochester, Minnesota.
-Murray completed it at the Loma Linda University Medical Center in California.
+Murray completed residency at the Loma Linda University Medical Center in California.
 He then completed a cardiology fellowship at the University of Arizona.